 Root canal therapy has a reputation for being painful, but the Tysons Dental Esthetics team has good news for patients who need a root canal – this procedure will actually relieve pain.
 In fact, most patients feel immediately better, and the root canal procedure allows us to save a tooth that would otherwise need to be extracted.
-If you’re in need of a root canal or you want to find out more about other dentistry services we offer, please don’t hesitate to call our team to find out more or schedule an appointment in our Falls Church dental office.
+If you’re in need of a root canal or you want to find out more about other dentistry services we offer, please don’t hesitate to call our team to find out more or schedule an appointment for root canal therapy in our Falls Church, VA dental office.

 When is Root Canal Therapy Necessary?

 Patients will need root canal therapy if damage or decay accesses the inner layers of the tooth where the nerve system is housed.
 When this happens, the nerve can be damaged or inflamed leading to severe toothache pain and dental sensitivity that indicates a need for root canal therapy.

 The only way you’ll know for sure that you need a root canal is to visit our team.
 We’ll examine your smile closely using state-of-the-art digital x-rays that will show us clearly how far your decay or damage extends.
 We offer treatment for most patients in need of root canal therapy on an emergency basis, so it’s important to contact our team immediately if you notice any of the common warning signs that you need a root canal, including: